T - Type of poll response valuepublic class Poller<T> extends Object

 Disable auto polling

-For those scenarios which require manual control of the polling cycle, disable auto-polling by callingsetAutoPollingEnabled(false)
+For those scenarios which require manual control of the polling cycle, disable auto-polling by callingsetAutoPollingEnabled(false).
+Then perform manual polling by invoking

-function.
-It will call poll operation once and update Poller.getStatus()
+Poller.poll() function.
+It will call poll operation once and update Poller.getStatus() with the latest status.

-will not update its status or any other information, unless
+When auto-polling is disabled, the Poller will not update its status or any other information, unless

-manual polling is triggered by calling Poller.poll()
+manual polling is triggered by calling Poller.poll() function.

-will stop polling when the long-running operation is complete or disabled.
+The Poller will stop polling when the long-running operation is complete or disabled.
 Polling is

-considered complete based on status defined in PollResponse.OperationStatus
+considered complete based on status defined in PollResponse.OperationStatus.

 Code samples